IBM/universal-connectors/filter-plugin/logstash-filter-mssql-guardium/README.md

 ## Procedure

 	1. Connecting to database:

 		a.
 Start the SQL Server Management Studio and provide connection details.
 Enter the ‘endpoint’ (for AWS, you will get this on AWS RDS console) as the Server Name.
 Provide the ‘username’ and the master ‘password’ that we had set while creating the database.
 		b.
 Create database.

 	2. About Audits:

 		a.
 SQL Server audit lets you create server audits, which can contain server audit specifications for server level events, and database audit specifications for database level events.
 		b.
 When you define an audit, you specify the location for the output of the results.
 This is the audit destination.
 The audit is created in a di***REMOVED***bled state and does not automatically audit any actions.
 After the audit is enabled, the audit destination receives data from the audit.

 	3. Creating audit:

 		a.
 Create an audit (In management studio: Security -> Audits -> New Audit)
 		b.
 Provide file path ([D:\rdsdbdata\SQLAudit\] default for AWS RDS instance).
 		c.
+In Maximum file size, deselect Unlimited check box and provide a value.
+		d.
 Keep remaining configurations as is.
-		d.
-Enable the audit.
+		e.
+Click on Ok button.
+		f.
+Right click on audit that we have created and select enable to enable it.

 	4. Create audit specifications:

 		a.
 Create a server audit specification:

 			I. In management go to Security, expand it.
 			II.
 Right click on Server audit specification option and select New audit specification.
 			III.
 Select Audit that we created in earlier step.
 			IV.
 Configure Audit log groups as per requirement.
 (Detailed audit log groups can be found on Microsoft documentation site)
 			V. Click on Ok button.
 			VI.
 Right click on server audit specification that we have created and select enable to enable it.

 		b.
 Create database audit specification:

 			I. In management go to Database, expand it.
 			II.
 Expand security under it.
 			III.
 Right click on Database audit specification option and select New audit specification.